Research

 JWST ERS Data Reduction: Testing and Documenting Pipelines

 As part of the JWST TEMPLATES ERS program, members of my group are working to test and document the JWST data pipelines, which are still in their very early days.
 We are also engaged in the wave of exciting new science coming out of the TEMPLATES JWST data.
-See their post on Astrobites!
+The summer 2023 work with NIRSpec resulted in post on Astrobites!

 Galaxy Evolution and Cosmological Constrains From Galaxy Cluster Surveys